beego/beedoc/en-US/mvc/controller/router.md

 * For more format, use `;` as the separator
 * Many method mapping the same funcname, use `,` as the separator

-Below is some example of RESTFul design:
+Below is some example of RESTful design:

 	beego.Router("/api/list",&RestController{},"*:ListFood")
 	beego.Router("/api/create",&RestController{},"post:CreateFood")